NFTGo/GoTrading/docs/interfaces/FilteredNFTsResponse.md

    */
   name?: string;
   /**
-   * Owner Addresses，List of owner addresses currently holding the NFT.A list of one
+   * Owner Addresses，List of owner addresses currently holding the NFT.
-   * address if it's an ERC721 NFT.
+   * A list of one address if it's an ERC721 NFT.
 A list of addresses if it's an ERC1155 NFT.
    */
   ownerAddresses?: string[];
   /**